a photo of the inside of a smart refrigerator

 Smart Thinq control will be incorporated into LG's smart WebOS 3.0-enabled OLED TVs, similar to how all of Samsung's 2016 TVs will include SmartThings operational and monitoring functions.

 Bosch is boosting its own open Home Connect appliance platform, currently available in Europe and coming to the U.S. later this year along with its smart appliances.
-Home Connect is designed to be a one-system-to-rule-them-all such as Apple's HomeKit and Google's Weave, but more appliance-centric.
+Home Connect is designed to be a one-system-to-rule-them-all system, such as Apple's HomeKit and Google's Weave, but is more appliance-centric.

-As more appliance link together, the chances grow for brands to have these work in concert.
+As more appliances link together, the chances grow for brands to have these work in concert.
 A refrigerator that can defrost a chicken targeted for Sunday's roast?
 (And reorder another one for the week following?)
 Maybe even cook it in a separate compartment?

 If you need help installing any of these home automation systems or devices, you can visit HomeAdvisor.com to find a local trusted professional.